 As it happened we were in great demand as a couple in our 50's.
 Teachers in China are very highly respected, as is maturity, and there are some excellent opportunities for older, native speakers interested in teaching English in both public and private educational establishments.

+With 1.4 billion people, China is now the most populated country in the world and this has resulted in a large number of teaching positions.
 The Chinese people currently have an insatiable demand for improving their English language skills.
 Fulfilling this desire has also become a major priority for the Ministry of Education.

 Schools are constantly seeking good teachers and offer competitive salaries.
-Of course 1st tier cities such as Beijing, Shanghai, and Shenzhen pay most, but equally living costs are high and continually rising.
+Of course 1st tier cities such as Beijing, Shanghai and Shenzhen pay most, but equally living costs are high and continually rising.
 Buying a property in Shenzhen is now as expensive as in places such as London or New York!

 Second and third tier cities like Chengdu, Wuhan, and Ningbo can make great alternatives, with lower living costs and less stringent teaching requirements if you want a work visa.